Friday, October 21, 2011

 Bright fresh produce for a flavorful green salad.

 Pasta.
-Pasta for recipes from Norther Italy.
+Pasta from recipes made in Northern Italy.
 Like this Spaghetti alla Puttanesca with olives, capers and anchovies.
 My dining partner loved it.

 Second visit and my partner ordered the daily special of Chicken Marsala and declared it the best he's ever had.
 So we were even with the bests.